 - The research proposal should be signed by the potential supervisor.

-- Recognition of Higher Education: Admission to a Doctoral Study Program is conditional upon the proper completion of studies in a Masters´ Study Program.
+- Recognition of Higher Education: Admission to a Doctoral Study Program is conditional upon the proper completion of studies in a Master’s Study Program.
 The Master’s Diploma must be recognized in the Czech Republic (see Information for Applicants on the Recognition of Higher Education and Qualifications Acquired Abroad).
 Another (easier) option is Request for recognition of education abroad for the purpose of the admission procedure at VSE Prague: here.
 All documents necessary for the recognition process are to be sent in the prescribed form to the Legal Department of the Prague University of Economics and Business.
-The applicant’s request, together with all necessary documents must be sent, by post, to the following address: